Leaf retention: Evergreen but cold deciduous.

 Drought tolerant: Yes.

-Planting: Can be grown in a large container with drainage holes.
+Planting: It can be grown in a large container with drainage holes.

 Propagation: Cuttings and seed.

-Other common names are Texas Ranger, Purple Sage and Cenizo.
-Loves heat,
+which are members of the mint family (Lamiaceae).
+Other common names are Texas Ranger, Purple

 Do you have additional information or a different